American Flag Counting

-It’s Independence Day!
 Why not add some red, white, and blue to your life, and give your kid some practice with a major math concept…counting to 100 independently.
-A little independence is a good thing…especially in time for July 4th!
+A little independence is definitely a good thing…no matter what time of year it happens to be!

 What You Need: